 Consent Number: R2/5956-2.0

 Consent Name: Waste - discharge landfarming

 Contact Name: Waste Remediation Services Limited

 Postal Address: PO Box 7150, New Plymouth 4341

-Site Location Address: Lower Manutahi Road, Manutahi (Property owner: Waikaikai Farms Limited)
+Site Location Address: Lower Manutahi Road, Manutahi (Property owner: Walkalkai Farms Limited)

-Inspection Number: OBS-2023-111707
+Inspection Number: OBS-2024-123676

 Inspection Type: Compliance Monitoring Insp.

-Inspection Date: 06 Mar 2023
+Inspection Date: 09 May 2024

-Inspection Time: 12:36
+Inspection Time: 12:40

-Weather Details: Rainfall: None
+Weather Details: Rainfall:

 Wind Direction:

-Wind Strength: Nil
+Wind Strength:

-Samples Taken: No

 Consent Purpose: To discharge drilling wastes from hydrocarbon exploration and production activities, oily wastes from wellsites, and contaminated soil onto and into land via landfarming

-Conditions Assessed:
+Conditions Assessed: 0

 Overall Compliance Status: Compliance

-Inspection Comments: Inspection undertaken to assess compliance with resource consent conditions.
-The inspection found that Pit 2 with no liner was empty.
-Pit 1 and 3 contained product but had ample free board.
-Land farming activities have occurred in the area in front of the storage facility in recent months.
-The seaward landfarmed area was inspected.
-Good pasture growth.
+Inspection Comments: Inspection 2/2.
+Inspection undertaken to assess compliance with resource consent condition.
+The inspection found that Pit 2 remained empty.
+Pit 1 contained solids and pit 3 contained liquids, as previously.
+The maize crop has since been harvested and there was good grass coverage of the area.
+Further ground preparation has commenced to provide a substantial spread area.
+Solids are being direct spread adjacent to the area being prepared.
+There is a steady delivery at the moment.
 No issues to note.
-Please submit integrity report of the pit liners.
 Compliant at the time of inspection.
-Thanks.
-Celeste.

-Further Actions Advice: Nil
+Further Actions Advice:

+0.0

-Signed:
+Signed: ek.

-Council Officer: Celeste Bevins
+Council Officer: Chania Hattle

-Officer Warrant Number: 299
+Officer Warrant Number: 494

+Disclaimer: The compliance ratio a reflects the warranted Officer/s observations at the time of inspection and does not provide a